Stochastic De Giorgi Iteration and Regularity of Stochastic Partial Differential Equation: Introduction

-\begin{remark} In general one needs to enlarge the underlying probability space in order for it to support a strong solution; see Carmona and Rozovskii~\cite{Survey} or Viot~\cite{Viot76} for a detailed exposition. \end{remark}
+\begin{remark} In general, \eqref{basiceqn} may not admit a stochastically strong solution if the coefficients are merely progressively measurable.
+However, under some general conditions a weak solution exists, from which one can construct a strong solution on another probability space; see Carmona and Rozovskii~\cite{Survey} or Viot~\cite{Viot76} for a detailed exposition. \end{remark}

 The novelty of our result is that we do not impose any assumptions on the smoothness of $A, f$ or $g$.
 Indeed, if $A$ and $g$ have some continuity, for example Dini continuity, then the above result follows directly from Krylov\cite{Kry96, Kry99}.
 The approach we adopted in this work is quite different from the usual ones in the study of SPDEs.
-Largely motivated by the recent work of Glatt-Holtz, \v{S}ver\'ak and Vicol \cite{GSV13}, rather than relying on abstract or explicit estimates of the solution kernel, we analyze the energy of the solution by a combination of PDE techniques and stochastic analysis.
+Largely motivated by the recent work of Glatt-Holtz, \v{S}ver\'ak and Vicol \cite{GSV13} and Krylov \cite{Kry10}, rather than relying on abstract or explicit estimates of the solution kernel, we analyze the energy of the solution by a combination of PDE techniques and stochastic analysis.
 Indeed, our work can be viewed as a stochastic version of De Giorgi-Nash-Moser theory.
 As such our flexible method is potentially applicable to other types of nonlinear SPDEs.

 The paper is orgainzed as follows.
 In {\sc Section} 2 we present a stochastic modification of De Giorgi's iteration.
 In {\sc Section} 3 we prove the decay of the tail probability of the solution.
 The main theorem stated above is proved in the last section.